DevOps-Gilde/S1_Docs_AzureDevOps/06_SplitAppPipeline.md

 ## Downloading the artefact (CD pipeline)

 Two scenarios must be distinguished:
-1. The artefact is downloaded by the same pipeline
+1. The artefact is downloaded by the same pipeline (programmed so far)
 2. The artefact is downloaded by a different pipeline (our case)

 The first case is much simpler because it requires very few parameters similar to push.
 The exmample below shows an example: